Skip to content

 Evidence:

-- A 2022 study* on Ganoderma lucidum showed that aqueous ethanol (20–50%) extracts both polysaccharides and triterpenes effectively—whereas other solvents resulted in less stable or less bioactive extracts.
+• A 2022 study* on Red Reishi (Ganoderma lucidum) showed that aqueous ethanol (20–50%) extracts both polysaccharides and triterpenes effectively, but other solvents resulted in less stable or less bioactive extracts.

 Implication: Ethanol-water extracts balance polarity and preserve key bioactives; exotic solvents (e.g., methanol, supercritical CO₂) may alter compound profiles and safety.